esyede/rakit/packages/docs/data/install.md

 RewriteRule . index.php [L]
 ```

-If that does not work on your hosting, try the variant below — it wraps the
+If that does not work on your hosting, try the variant below, which wraps the rules
-rules in `<IfModule>` guards so they are only applied when the relevant Apache
-modules are loaded:
+in `<IfModule>` guards so they only apply when the modules are loaded:

 ```apacheconf
 <IfModule mod_rewrite.c>